 What would you say is easier?

-- (A) trying to convince your brain to accept a goal like work out every day; or
+- (A) trying to convince your brain to accept a goal like, exercise every day; or

-- (B) convincing your brain to work out every day for one month.
+- (B) convincing your brain to exercise every day for one month.

 Option A seems downright overwhelming, especially since there’s no end in sight.